North Carolina man charged after woman found dead in home - NewsBreak

 North Carolina man charged after woman found dead in home

-MOCKSVILLE, N.C. — A North Carolina man has been charged after deputies found a woman dead inside a home, a sheriff's office...www.wral.com

-MOCKSVILLE, N.C. — A North Carolina man has been charged after deputies found a woman dead inside a home, a sheriff's office...www.wral.com
+MOCKSVILLE, N.C.
+(AP) — A North Carolina man has been charged after deputies found a woman dead inside a home, a sheriff’s office said.

+The Davie County Sheriff’s Office said deputies responded to a location on Tuesday after being told someone had been shot, WGHP reported.
+Inside the home, the deputies found the body of Tiffany Dawn Robertson, 29, of Mocksville, the sheriff’s office said.

+According to the sheriff’s office, the caller, Jonathan Edward Myers, 30, of Mocksville, was arrested and charged with voluntary manslaughter.
+Myers is in the county jail on a $225,000, and it’s not known if he has an attorney.

 Comments / 0